eProsima/Fast-DDS-docs/docs/fastdds/discovery/disc_callbacks.rst

 As stated in :ref:`dds_layer_domainParticipantListener`, the |DomainParticipantListener-api| is an abstract class defining the callbacks that will be triggered in response to state changes on the DomainParticipant.
-Fast DDS defines four callbacks attached to events that may occur during discovery:
+Fast DDS defines three callbacks attached to events that may occur during discovery:
 |DomainParticipantListener::on_participant_discovery-api|,
-|DomainParticipantListener::on_subscriber_discovery-api|,
-|DomainParticipantListener::on_publisher_discovery-api|,
-|DomainParticipantListener::on_type_discovery-api|.
+|DomainParticipantListener::on_data_reader_discovery-api|,
+|DomainParticipantListener::on_data_writer_discovery-api|.
 Further information about the DomainParticipantListener is provided in the :ref:`dds_layer_domainParticipantListener` section.
 The following is an example of the implementation of DomainParticipantListener discovery callbacks.